ofergoli/elgg_project/README.md

 ## Open issues:

-1. Fix Delete Social Network page.
-2. Add Profile page.
-(Not implmemented yet)
+1. Add Profile page.
+(Not implmemented yet) - Ofer
-3. Change theme of the ELGG network (Orange with camels).
+2. Change theme of the ELGG network (Orange with camels) - Ofer
-4. Autmate installation of the DB.
-(For the network to run at the first time)
+3. Autmate installation of the DB.
+(For the network to run at the first time) - Ofer
-5. Create API for the side project of Lior.
+4. Create API for the side project of Lior.
-6. Continue the development of the Invite Users process.
+5. Continue the development of the Invite Users process - Ofer
-7. Affiliation of users to specific groups inside a network.
+6. Affiliation of users to specific groups inside a network.
-8. Fix CSV Exporter (Ofer), lines 17-24.

 ## Installation